iamricard/coursework-db/src/report/04-querying.md

 ## Practices in a particular area

-We are particularly interested in _how_ many GPs —and how many registered patients in said GPs— there are in a specific area covered by the NHS —in N17.
+We are particularly interested in _how_ many practices —and how many registered patients in said practices— there are in a specific area covered by the NHS —in N17.

-Getting the amount of GPs is an easy task to accomplish with the provided data.
-From the `practices` table we want to retrieve the rows whose `postcode` column start with `N17`.
+Getting the number of practices is an easy task to accomplish with the provided data.
+From the `practices` table, we want to retrieve the rows whose `postcode` column start with `N17`.
 However, we also want the patients from that area.
 That's in the `gppatients` table which relates to `practices` through the `practiceid` column.
-In this case we will need a `LEFT JOIN` when combining both tables.
-The reason we need it to be `LEFT` is because we might find some `practices` which do not have any registered patients but **are** in the _N17_ postcode.
+In this case, we will need a `LEFT JOIN` when combining both tables.
+The reason we need it to be `LEFT` is that we might find some `practices` which do not have any registered patients but **are** in the _N17_ postcode.

 \inputminted[firstline=5,lastline=15]{sql}{src/sql/02-queries.sql}